ohhaseon/AppCode/README.md

 If you're having problems, you can tweet to us [@expo](https://twitter.com/expo) or ask in our [forums](https://forums.expo.io).

 Snack is Open Source.
 You can find the code on the [GitHub repo](https://github.com/expo/snack-web).

+This project is making safe restroom by using moanhwasil app.
+1. Making safe restroom with application by using ultraviolet[infrared] filter for detecting hidden camera.
+2. Making application with react native, Expo snack
+3. User can save result if hidden camera is in the restroom or not.
+4. User can search other results in the DB.
+5. Database is firebase and real-time.
+6. Additional development is required for RGB detecting in app camera video.